Paul McCartney: Dare to sound foolish.

 Laughing, he said, “I mean that’s not very good, but you could work on that.”

-Then, he tried again, “Melvyn Bragg was in the... and he... gonna have some tea, will you have some tea with me?
+So he tried again, “Melvyn Bragg was in the... gonna have some tea, will you have some tea with me?
 Melvyn Bragg…”

 (Source: The South Bank Show | 1978)